 Newer, faster, and better digital solutions will abound, but the stability of the digital insurance enterprise and the quality of digital engagement will owe much to the underlying core platform.
 A few of the important questions insurers on the next gen path can ask core vendors are:

 - How open is the core system to connecting externally?
 In particular, how extensive are the set of APIs and API toolset available?
 How open source and non-proprietary is it?

 - How does it handle data?
 Is it structured to both scale and handle an ever growing increase in data and transactions in real-time?

 - How cloud-capable is it?
 Is it designed to take advantage of the speed, cost and integration advantages of cloud delivery?
 Can it take advantage of native cloud?

 Notwithstanding my many years of following insurance technology and core systems, in particular, it was still an eye-opener to fully appreciate at SMA Summit how dramatic the shift in emphasis is.
-It made me realize—with some satisfaction—that EIS Group has indeed been on the right track building fully open core systems.
+It made me realize—with some satisfaction—that EIS has indeed been on the right track building fully open core systems.